kylixerui/kylixerui/README.md

 > I have chat discomfort, so w2i. int if i let you so
 - > I mostly use my nagito/kokichi skin or my main oc!, if you see me hi
 > Please do not randomly kiss/boop/whisper or add friend, weird
-- > you can c+h me if you want, i don't mind it !
+- > You can c+h me if you want, i don't mind it ! [ im very lonely guys pls ]
-> Please do not replicate my shading style, be original
+> Please do not replicate my shading style, be original.